Johnson desk: Senate years

-In 1948, Lyndon B. Johnson was narrowly elected to the Senate and quickly moved up the ranks becoming Democratic whip in 1951, Democratic leader in 1953, and Senate majority leader in 1955.
-Over this quick succession of positions, Johnson continually worked out of Room 231 in the Russell Senate Office Building, then simply known as the Senate Office Building.
+In 1948, Lyndon B. Johnson was narrowly elected to the Senate and quickly moved up the ranks, becoming Democratic whip in 1951, Democratic leader in 1953, and Senate majority leader in 1955.
+Over the course of this quick succession of positions, Johnson continually worked out of Room 231 in the Russell Senate Office Building, then simply known as the Senate Office Building.

 After becoming majority leader, Johnson appropriated a room on the third floor of the Capitol Building as the majority leader's working office.
 This space, being one floor above the Senate Chamber, turned out to be inconvenient for Johnson.
 In 1958, a new office building was built to house Senate committees, freeing up highly sought-after space in the Capitol building.
 In 1959, Johnson moved his majority leader's office to Rooms S-211 and S-212, which were originally designed for the Senate Library but used for the Senate District of Columbia Committee instead.

 Johnson was particularly fond of Room S-211 where he placed his desk, and which was later renamed "The Lyndon Baines Johnson Room".
 Johnson had the room refurbished in vibrant colors and it picked up the nickname "Taj Mahal".
-Johnson continued to use these rooms even after becoming Vice President in 1961, forcing the then majority leader, Mike Mansfield, to open a new office across the hall.
+Johnson continued to use these rooms even after becoming Vice President in 1961, forcing the majority leader at the time, Mike Mansfield, to open a new office across the hall.
 Johnson stopped using these rooms only once he ascended to the office of President.